Best Mac device management platforms

 Kandji is probably the most user-friendly for non-Mac users.
 They use a blueprint system with templates to help you hit the ground running.
 When you would typically need to script with other Mac MDM platforms, with the Kandji admin console, you can toggle on and off with one click.
 And probably the biggest selling point of Kandji is the client-side app that audits devices every 15 minutes.
 So, if a user uninstalls something, Kandji makes sure to bring the device back up to compliance.

 Learn more about Kandji.

 If you’ve already explored virtual machines for your environment, chances are VMWare has topped the list.
 Their enterprise device management solution, VMWare Workspace One, is worth considering.
 It’s a cloud-based platform that lets you manage any app on any device – including BYOD.
 And because it uses virtual environments to help control apps, that means it’s a unified endpoint solution that works with every device.
 So, if you’re looking for one platform to manage all devices, then this is your winner.

 Learn more about VMWare Workspace One.

 Even if you’ve previously been in a Windows-only environment, you’ve probably at least heard of Ivanti as a device manager.
 The good news is they offer full support for macOS devices as well.
 This one is perhaps the most cooperative endpoint manager.
 But referencing back to your must-have list while you test it is essential.
-The perks of consolidating your device managers and having a single hub might not outweigh features you’d be missing out on if you had a macOS-specific platform.
+Consolidating your device managers offers a lot of perks, but there are also features you’d be missing out if you had a macOS-specific platform.

 Phew, that was a lot!
 Now you see that there’s no shortage of options.
 But you need to evaluate which one is a perfect match for your team and environment — so base your platform choice on your company and team needs.